Product

 While Third-Party Risk Management and Vendor Risk Management (VRM) are closely related concepts, they are not entirely interchangeable.

-On the other hand, Third-Party Risk Management takes a broader perspective, encompassing all external parties, including vendors but also extending to contractors, service providers, and any other entities that interact with the organization.
+• Third-Party Risk Management (TPRM) takes a broader perspective, encompassing all external parties, including vendors but also extending to contractors, service providers, and any other entities that interact with the organization.
 TPRM addresses not only the operational and financial aspects but also information security, data privacy, regulatory compliance, and reputational risks.

 To sum up!